codemonki/Windows8OauthAuthenticator/README.md

 Windows8OauthAuthenticator
 ==========================

-Windows 8 authenticator is an open source tool to authenticator Oauth tokens for 2-step authentication.
+Windows 8 authenticator is an open source tool for 2-step authentication.

 What Authenticator?